Electoral history of Nigel Farage

 The first election to the House of Commons that Farage contested was the 1994 Eastleigh by-election.
 After standing unsuccessfully for election in the next three general elections, all in a different constituency, he stood in the 2006 Bromley and Chislehurst by-election, in which he finished third with 8.1% of the vote.
 In the 2010 general election, Farage stood against the Speaker of the House of Commons, John Bercow, in the constituency of Buckingham, again finishing third with 17.4% of the vote.
 Five years later, he stood in the general election in the constituency of South Thanet, finishing second to the Conservative Craig Mackinlay, with 32.4% of the vote.
 He did not stand as a candidate for election in the 2019 general election.
-In 2024, Farage became leader of Reform UK once more, ahead of the that year's general election, and won election for Parliament in Clacton.
+In 2024, Farage became Leader of Reform UK once more, ahead of the that year's general election, and won election for Parliament in Clacton.

+In 2026, Farage unexpectedly resigned as MP for Clacton, declaring that 'the people of Clacton' would act as his judge in the matter of the parliamentary investigation into the possibility that Farage had received (or benefitted from) political donations in secret.
+In the following by-election, none of the major parties stood candidates.
+Farage was re-elected with a vote total comparable to his 2024 total.
+His main opponent, the political satirist Count Binface, received 9,455 votes, more than Farage had received in his six attempts at election (as an MP) prior to 2015.
+The parliamentary investigation into Farage's political donations was suspended for the Clacton by-election but has since resumed.